Ryan Jeffers Preview, Player Props: Twins vs. Pirates

 Ryan Jeffers At The Plate

-- Jeffers is hitting .280 with 11 doubles, a triple, nine home runs and 25 walks.
+- Jeffers is batting .280 with 11 doubles, a triple, nine home runs and 25 walks.

-- In 12.1% of his games this year, he has hit a long ball, and 3.8% of his trips to the dish.
+- Looking at the 66 games he has played this year, he's hit a home run in eight of them (12.1%), and in 3.8% of his trips to the plate.

-- Jeffers has picked up an RBI in 24.2% of his games this season, with more than one RBI in 9.1% of his games.
-He has also produced three or more runs in two contests.
+- Jeffers has driven in a run in 16 games this year (24.2%), including six games with more than one RBI (9.1%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 23 of 66 games this season, and more than once 5 times.
+- In 34.8% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (7.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.